samkeppler/Brain-Coverage-dseg/README.md

 # Brain Coverage QC for Diffusion MRI

-This repository implements a two-stage workflow for computing brain coverage metrics from qsiprep-preprocessed diffusion MRI data.
+This repository implements a two-stage workflow for computing quantitative brain coverage metrics from qsiprep-preprocessed diffusion MRI data for quality control.

 > Portions of the coverage-calculation scripts are adapted from DCAN-Labs'
 > `brain_coverage` project — see [ATTRIBUTION.md](ATTRIBUTION.md) for